vuthuyduong/dnabarcoder/README.md

 ../../dnabarcoder.py classify -i dnabarcoder/UNITErelease.CBSITS_BLAST.bestmatch -f UNITErelease.fasta -r CBSITS.fasta -c CBSITS.current.classification -cutoff 0.994 -rank species -confidence 0.8334

+Or if classifications are given in sequence headers:

+../../dnabarcoder.py classify -i dnabarcoder/UNITErelease.CBSITS_BLAST.bestmatch -f UNITErelease.fasta -r CBSITS_classification.fasta -cutoff 0.994 -rank species -confidence 0.8334

 Here 0.994 is the global similarity cut-off for sequence identification at the species level.
-The result will be saved in dnabarcoder/UNITErelease.filamentousfungalITS_BLAST.species.0994.classified.
+The result including unidentified sequences will be saved in dnabarcoder/UNITErelease.filamentousfungalITS_BLAST.species.0994.classified.
+If we want to save only the classified sequences, use the following command:

+../../dnabarcoder.py classify -i dnabarcoder/UNITErelease.CBSITS_BLAST.bestmatch -f UNITErelease.fasta -r CBSITS_classification.fasta -cutoff 0.994 -rank species -confidence 0.8334 -save classified

 - Note that dnabarcoder could also take the output of BLAST (fmt 6) as the input for classification.
 Please use the following command: